 Liposuction Michigan – Lipoplasty – St Clair Shores MI

 Liposuction or suction assisted lipectomy (SAL) is the process of contouring the body through the removal of fat.
 A long, hollow, blunt, metal cannula (tube) is inserted through small incisions and fat is aspirated or removed using a vacuum suction devise.
 This allows sculpting those diet and exercise resistant areas to achieve the figure that you desire.
-Consider having liposuction with Dr. M Kayser, a board certified plastic surgeon.
-Watch a liposuction procedure video.
+Consider having liposuction with Daniela Rodriguez, MD, a board certified plastic surgeon.

 Are you a good candidate for liposuction surgery?

 The ideal patients for having liposuction in Michigan are those who are close to their ideal body weight and in good physical condition.
 Liposuction is not a substitute for weight loss – it is a body contouring procedure for areas of the body that are diet and exercise resistant.
 These areas would include the abdomen, hips, and thighs in women and the abdomen and flanks in men.
 The face, breasts, back, and calves are also areas that liposuction can be effective.
 Finally, the quality of skin can also be a factor since skin retraction will occur after liposuction.
 In most cases, liposuction can be an excellent procedure with a relatively quick recovery and noticeable improvements in body contour.